-You may need to remodel to make a handicap kitchen that is accessible by family member who is confined to a wheelchair or otherwise limited in movement.
+You may need to remodel to make an accessible kitchen that is usable by a family member who is confined to a wheelchair or otherwise limited in movement.
 Make this project seem less overwhelming by dividing it into small sections.

 If the person likes to cook, think about the space you have in the kitchen and the way things are stored.
 You may need to relocate pots and pans to lower cabinets and move seldom-used items like a bread maker or wok to a higher shelf.

 Cabinets are going to be a major change.
 Determine which cabinets are going to have to be moved, or even taken out for access so that a wheelchair can be brought up to the counter.